 2. Out of my NEEDS list figure out where costs can be reduced.

 3. Stop spending money. (simple but not easy!)

 4. When a NEED from the NEEDS list pops up I’ll spend money on those.
 Those are NEEDS.
 Those are okay.

 5. Since this is the Spending Diet and not the Spending Fast I am allowing myself a $200 $100 limit on “non-needs” for the month.
 Things that go into this section are things like: clothes, make-up, entertainment, dinner out, other random “non-needs” stuff.
-I’ll follow this criteria for purchases so I don’t go buck wild buying corn dogs and bubble gum.
+I’ll follow this criteria for purchases so I don’t go buck wild buying corn dogs and bubble gum (that is completely possible).